rosenpass/rosenpass/papers/whitepaper.md

 During the implementation of go-rosenpass, Steffen Vogel found a number of problems ([issue #68](https://github.com/rosenpass/rosenpass/issues/68)) with the whitepaper.
 Version two of the document primarily addresses these issues:

-- Handle race conditions when both peers complete concurrent handshakes in switched roles.
-Backwards compatible.
-Initially addressed in [397a776](https://github.com/rosenpass/rosenpass/commit/397a776c55b1feae1e8e5aceef01cf06bf56b6ed) "fix: Race condition due to concurrent handshake".
+### Features

+- Use NIST Round 4 Submission of Classic McEliece

+### Security issues

 - Explicitly erase `eski` (forward secrecy).
 This is a minor security fix: Before this change the specification left erasing the secret key to the implementation.
 The reference implementation did erase `eski` but only after receiving the responder confirmation package (EmptyData at the time) instructing the initiator to stop retransmission of the InitConf package.
 With this change, `eski` is erased before transmission of the InitConf package.

+### Bug fixes

+- Handle race conditions when both peers complete concurrent handshakes in switched roles.
+Backwards compatible.
+Initially addressed in [397a776](https://github.com/rosenpass/rosenpass/commit/397a776c55b1feae1e8e5aceef01cf06bf56b6ed) "fix: Race condition due to concurrent handshake".

+### Clarifications

 - Add detailed information about when in the handshake process security properties are achieved.
 - Extra section with a list of timers used.
-- Fix a typo where the old `ct1` name was used for `sctr` (the static responder KEM ciphertext)
 - Rename the session id/session lookup table from `index` to `sessions`
+- Indicate which version of Classic McEliece and Kyber is used

+### Mistakes/Inconsistencies

+- Old `ct1` name was used for `sctr` (the static responder KEM ciphertext)
-- Fix a typo where the biscuit no was asserted to be smaller or equal to the peer's biscuit used variable, where it should have been bigger or equal to
+- Biscuit number was asserted to be smaller or equal to the peer's biscuit used variable, where it should have been bigger or equal to
 - Fix a typo "key chaining extract" -> "chaining key extract"; "key chaining init" -> "chaining key init"

 ## Protocol version 1 -- 2023-03-04